 The “Turkish Journal of Obstetrics and Gynecology” is the official publication of the Turkish Society of Obstetricians and Gynecologists.
 The journal is published quarterly (March, June, September and December) in English and publishes original peer-reviewed articles, reviews, case reports and commentaries in the fields of gynecology, gynecologic oncology, endocrinology and reproductive medicine and obstetrics.
-The journal will give publication priority to original research articles over case reports.
-Reviews will be considered for publication only if they are prepared by authors who have at least three published manuscripts in international peer-reviewed journals on the topic of the review and these studies should be cited in the review.
+The journal gives publication priority to original research articles over case reports.
+Reviews are considered for publication only if they are prepared by authors who have at least three published manuscripts in international peer-reviewed journals on the topic of the review and these studies should be cited in the review.
 Otherwise only invited reviews will be considered for peer-review from qualified experts in the area.

 The “Turkish Journal of Obstetrics and Gynecology” is a peer-reviewed journal and adheres to the highest ethical and editorial standards.
 The editors also adhere to the Committee on Publications Ethics (COPE) recommendations (http://publicationethics.org).

 The journal should be abbreviated as Turk J Obstet Gynecol when referenced.

 Turkish Journal of Obstetrics and Gynecology does not charge any article submission or processing charges.